 Compared to the rest of the Bay Area market, the Junior College region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

 In the last 90 days, 1 listings have been posted online, which means new listings most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
 About 200% of the available leases in the Junior College are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,160 sqft.
 Most properties in this market are close to 2 stories.
 Most buildings in this region were built in 1969 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Public administration is the dominant industry in this region.
-Commute by motorcycle is the most popular way to get to work amongst Junior College folk.
+Public administration is the dominant industry in this area.
+Commute by motorcycle is the most popular way to get to work amongst Junior College occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.